Home » Best CFD Trading Brokers in December 2024

 The caps are country-specific and do not apply to professional investors.
 Brokers operating within the EU and the EEA must comply with the leverage maximums introduced by the European Securities and Markets Authority (ESMA) in 2018.
 The ratios vary across the different asset classes based on their volatility level as follows:

-• 10 to 1 for other commodities and small-cap indices
+• 1:10 for other commodities and small-cap indices

-• 5 to 1 for shares, bonds, and exchange-traded funds
+• 1:5 for shares, bonds, and exchange-traded funds

 The higher the volatility of a given asset, the lower the maximum leverage retail traders can access.
 In March 2021, the Australian financial regulator ASIC strengthened its protections for retail customers by aligning the maximum leverage ratios for Aussies with those imposed by the EU regulators.